Perangelot/Perangelot.github.io/content/posts/install emacs on windows.md

 Visit the [website](https://www.msys2.org/) of `msys2` and download the latest Windows installer.
 Double-click it and follow the steps of the installation wizard.
 I installed it to `C:\msys64`.

-Warning: Do _not_ open any other of the `.exe` files.
-Following the below steps with the wrong executable opened _will_ cause problems.

 ### <span class="section-num">2.2</span> Configuring `msys2` {#configuring-msys2}